 Liquid nitrogen safety is important when working in the lab.
 If you or others in your lab are working with liquid nitrogen, ensure you have the appropriate liquid nitrogen safety training.

 Do you have any other tips for liquid nitrogen safety?
-Leave a comment below.
+Leave a comment below if so.

 - Liquid nitrogen.
 Wikipedia.
 Accessed 16 November 2021